-- J Carswell, an employee of the Authority, is married to the Executive Director of London & Quadrant Group.
-An amount of £19,691 was paid to the organisation from the Authority during the year. - T Dorling, an employee of the Authority, is a Managing Director of D G Cities Limited.
+- J Carswell, an employee of the Authority, is married to the Executive Director of London & Quadrant Housing Association.
+An amount of £33,028 was paid to the organisation from the Authority during the year. - T Dorling, an employee of the Authority, is a Managing Director of D G Cities Limited.
 See note below. - K Scotford, an employee of the Authority, is a Director on the Board of Greenwich Service Plus.
-See note below. - M Armstrong, an employee of the Authority, is seconded to support the senior management and financial strategies of Greenwich Service Plus and Greenwich Service Solutions Ltd. Please see note below.
+See note below. - M Armstrong, an employee of the Authority, is seconded to support the senior management and financial strategies of Greenwich Service Plus and Greenwich Service Solutions Ltd. Please see note below. - M Bakalovic an employee of the Authority, is the managing director of Greenwich Service Plus and Greenwich Service Solutions Ltd. Please see note below. - I Tasker an employee of the Authority, was a director of Greenwich Service Plus and Greenwich Service Solutions Ltd. Please see note below.

 Members of the Authority have direct control over the Authority's financial and operating policies.
-The total of members' allowances paid in 2020/21 is shown in Note 29.
+The total of members' allowances paid in 2021/22 is shown in Note 29.

 - Councillor M Hartley, acting in a personal capacity, is a Director of Greenwich and Bexley Credit Union.
-Payments for investments on behalf of members were paid over from the Authority to the amount of £1,650,764 during the year. - Councillor A Khaireh, employed at the Greenwich Islamic Centre, an amount of £308,502 was paid to the organisation during the year, with an outstanding amount owing of £10,000.
+Payments for investments on behalf of members were paid over from the Authority to the amount of £1,452,184 during the year. - Councillor A Khaireh, employed at the Greenwich Islamic Centre, an amount of £212,199 was paid to the organisation during the year.